-7.2 Over half of the District's land area is covered by the West Midlands Green Belt designation.
-NPPF section 9 sets out the purposes of including land within the Green Belt and includes information on the types of development that are considered to be appropriate within the Green Belt.
-The policy below sets out detailed local guidance on development within the Green Belt.
+Over half of the District's land area is covered by the West Midlands Green Belt designation.
+NPPF section 9 sets out the purposes of including land within the Green Belt and includes information on the types of development which are considered to be appropriate within the Green Belt.
+This policy sets out detailed local guidance on development within the Green Belt.